ilikescience/ilikescience.github.io/_posts/2017-11-14-principles.markdown

 ---
-title:  "Writing good design principles"
+title:  "What makes a good design principle?"
 categories: writing
 ---